Nowaaru/suwariyomi.rs/CONTRIBUTING.md

     It is optional to use square brackets, parenthesis, or curly brackets for the field.

+    If you are using the `meta` field, then please use `skip ci` unless necessary.
+    When changing code, you should almost never use [skip ci].

     Generally, follow the rules of: [Conventional Commits 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/)